livelifelively/documentation-driven-development-tools/src/workflows/task-documentation.md

 ---

-## Phase 1: Scaffolding and Core Scope

-**Goal:** To establish the task's identity, purpose, and boundaries.

-1.  **AI Assistant's Action**: Populate the following core sections of the task file:
-    - `1 Meta & Governance` (Status, Priority)
-    - `2 Business & Scope` (Overview, Acceptance Criteria)
-    - `3 Planning & Decomposition` (Dependencies)
-2.  **Checkpoint**: The AI Assistant presents the partially completed document for review.
-3.  **Human's Action**: Review the scaffold.
-Confirm that the task's high-level direction, dependencies, and success criteria are correct.
-Provide feedback if adjustments are needed.

-**Exit Criteria:** Both parties agree on the core scope of the task.
+## High-Level Phases

+- **Phase 1: Scaffolding and Business Context** - Establish the task's foundation (Families 1 & 2).
+- **Phase 2: Architectural Design** - Define the high-level technical approach (Family 4).
+- **Phase 3: Implementation and Operational Planning** - Define maintenance and implementation guidance (Families 5 & 6).
+- **Phase 4: Quality and Testing Strategy** - Define the complete quality and testing plan (Family 7).
+- **Phase 5: Final Review and Approval** - Conduct a final review and add supplementary materials (Family 8 & Finalization).

 ---

+## Phase 1: Scaffolding and Business Context

+**Goal:** To establish the task's identity, purpose, and boundaries by populating the initial sections of the `*.task.md` document, corresponding to Schema Families 1 and 2.

+1.  **AI Assistant's Action: Draft Initial Sections**

+    - Populate the **`1.2 Status`** section with creation and update timestamps.
+    - Based on the parent plan's context, draft a first pass of the **`2.1 Overview`**.
+    - Propose a draft of the **`2.4 Acceptance Criteria`** based on the task's objective.
+    - List any obvious **`3.3 Dependencies`**.

+2.  **Human's Action: Review and Refine**

+    - Review the initial draft.
+    - Confirm or correct the `Overview` and `Acceptance Criteria`.
+    - Provide any missing `Dependencies`.
+    - Fill in the **`1.3 Priority Drivers`** based on the task's importance.

+3.  **Checkpoint: Core Scope Review**
+    - The Human and AI Assistant jointly review all sections from Families 1 and 2.

+**Exit Criteria:** All sections within "Meta & Governance" and "Business & Scope" are complete and accurately reflect a shared understanding of the task's goals and success conditions.

+---

-## Phase 2: Detailed Technical Design
+## Phase 2: Architectural Design

-**Goal:** To define the complete technical implementation plan.
+**Goal:** To define the complete technical implementation plan by populating Schema Family 4.

-1.  **AI Assistant's Action**: After Pass 1 approval, populate the entire `4 High-Level Design` family.
-This is the most critical design phase and includes all required diagrams and subsections.
+1.  **AI Assistant's Action: Draft High-Level Design**

+    - After Phase 1 approval, populate the entire **`4.
+High-Level Design`** family.
+This is the most critical design phase.
-2.  **Checkpoint**: The AI Assistant presents the updated document with the detailed design.
+    - This includes all required diagrams and subsections as specified by the schema for a Task document.

+2.  **Human's Action: Detailed Technical Review**

-3.  **Human's Action**: Perform a detailed review of the technical design, including all diagrams (`erDiagram`, `classDiagram`, etc.) and architectural decisions.
-Provide feedback for refinement.
+    - Perform a detailed review of the technical design, including all diagrams (`erDiagram`, `classDiagram`, etc.) and architectural decisions.
+    - Provide feedback for refinement.
+This is an iterative loop until the design is stable.

+3.  **Checkpoint: Technical Design Review**
+    - The Human and AI Assistant jointly review the final, aligned sections from Family 4.

 **Exit Criteria:** The technical design is approved and considered ready for implementation.